scascketta/CapMetrics/README.md

 ## How the data is collected

-CapMetro publishes all of the instanteous vehicle positions on their data portal [here](https://data.texas.gov/Capital-Metro/Capital-Metro-Veh-Loc-pb/i5qp-g5fd).
+CapMetro publishes all of the instantaneous vehicle positions on their data portal [here](https://data.texas.gov/Capital-Metro/Capital-Metro-Veh-Loc-pb/i5qp-g5fd).
 I continously capture the live vehicle positions, store it in a database, and publish it the next day.

 ## Data Format
 At the moment, only [vehicle positions](https://developers.google.com/transit/gtfs-realtime/reference#VehiclePosition) are recorded.